Leukemia-Commonly as Blood Cancer

 The technician treats the cells with fluorescent antibodies.

-The sample is injected into a flow cytometer.
+The sample injected into a flow cytometer.

 1.Passes the cells in a single line in front of a laser beam.